A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Results

 In contrast, the \textbf{Ajami} dataset provides clearer evidence of the benefit of training-side cleaning.
-With the highest noise density in the training split (8.5\%), Ajami exhibits a noticeable additional gain when retrained on cleaned data, with validation CER improving from 9.50\% to 9.01\%.
+With the highest noise density in the training split (8.5\%), Ajami exhibits a noticeable additional gain when retrained on cleaned data, with validation CER improving from 9.52\% to 8.95\% and test CER improving from 9.42\% to 8.78\%.
 Unlike the other datasets, \textbf{Ajami} contains a higher proportion of structurally disruptive noise sources, such as segmentation and orientation errors, which directly affect the visual–text alignment learned by the model.
-Removing these samples during training therefore leads to a more consistent supervision signal and improved recognition performance.
+Removing these samples before training therefore leads to a more consistent supervision signal and improved recognition performance.
+This observation is further supported by the statistical significance analysis in Table~\ref{tab:train_clean_vs_raw_final}.

-Taken together, these results show that even limited amounts of label noise can substantially distort model assessment, emphasizing the need for systematic validation of evaluation sets to ensure reliable and fair benchmarking in HTR.
-While evaluation-set cleaning is critical for obtaining trustworthy performance estimates, training-set cleaning provides measurable benefits primarily when noise levels are sufficiently high and dominated by structurally disruptive errors that interfere with sequence learning.
-In settings where training noise is sparse or mild, retraining on cleaned data yields diminishing returns.
+The larger impact of evaluation-set cleaning is expected because evaluation splits are substantially smaller than the corresponding training splits.
+Consequently, even a modest number of mislabeled evaluation samples can noticeably distort the reported CER, whereas the influence of noisy samples during training is reduced because they are mixed with a much larger number of correctly labeled examples.
+This observation is consistent with prior findings that label errors in benchmark test sets can disproportionately affect model evaluation and comparison \cite{northcutt2021pervasive}.
+These results show that even limited amounts of label noise can substantially distort model assessment, emphasizing the need for systematic validation of evaluation sets to ensure reliable and fair benchmarking in HTR.